Conference Speakers

 Prof. Kun Hu

-Associate Professor of Anaesthesia Institution, Massachusetts General Hospital, Harvard Medical School
+Associate Professor of Anaesthesia Institution, Massachusetts General Hospital, Harvard Medical School, USA

 Kun Hu, PhD, is a scientist specializing in statistical physics, nonlinear dynamics, and fractal physiology.
 He earned a BS in Material Science and Physics from Sun Yat-sen University in 1995, an MS in Quantum Physics from the University of Rhode Island in 1999, and a PhD in Statistical Physics and Nonlinear Dynamics from Boston University in 2005.
 His postdoctoral training at BIDMC and BWH focused on gerontology, cardiovascular, and circadian physiology, where he collaborated with leading researchers on human experimental studies.